The contour gauge in use: telling untold: The advantage of the contour gauge use

-In the studies of DY-like processes, the corresponding non-local gauge gives rise to the correct representation of $B$-functions, see Eqn.~(\ref{B-plus-minus}), with the non-zero imaginary part.
-This enables to find the new significant contributions to the hadron tensors which ensure ultimately the gauge invariance \cite{Anikin:2010wz,Anikin:2015xka}.
+To conclude, we can state that, considering DY-like processes, the corresponding non-local gauge gives rise to the correct representation of $B$-functions, see Eqn.~(\ref{B-plus-minus}), which has the non-zero imaginary part.
+This enables us to find the new significant contributions to the hadron tensors that ensure ultimately the gauge invariance \cite{Anikin:2010wz,Anikin:2015xka}.
 In a similar manner, with the help of Eqn.~(\ref{B-plus-minus}) we can fix the prescriptions for the spurious singularities in the gluon propagators \cite{Anikin:2016bor}.